Bridgetek/python-bt82x-dev/README.md

 #### bteve2 Connectors

-To run the python code and connect to a BT82x a connector is required.
+To run the python code and connect to a BT82x, a connector is required.
 The connector is selected in the parameters to the example programs.
 It opens a port to the device that makes the SPI signals and sets-up the target device.
 API interfaces for `reset`, `wr`, `rd`, `cs` functions are required.

 There are supported connectors for [FT4232H (`ft4232h.py`)](bteve2/ft4232h.py), [FT232H (`ft232h.py`)](bteve2/ft232h.py), [FT4222H (`ft4222module.py`)](bteve2/ft4222module.py), [D2XX (`d2xx.py`)](bteve2/d2xx.py).

-The FT4232H connector uses the first MPSSE interface, if it fails to open that then the second MPSSE interface (USB Interface 1) is used.
-The the CN2 connector on the UMFTPD2A board is connected to the second MPSSE interface.
+The FT4232H connector uses the first MPSSE interface; if it fails to open, the second MPSSE interface (USB Interface 1) is used.
+The CN2 connector on the UMFTPD2A board is connected to the second MPSSE interface.

 Connectors to other transports are simple to make.
 The `reset` function must be able to setup the BT82x in line with the provided code in supported connectors.
 The use of Chip Select in the `cs` function is required rather than automatic action of chip select on some devices.